xavdid/website/source/posts/2019-01-31-my-favorite-media-2018-edition.html.md

 Hello my friends!
 Here we are again for my [third](/blog/2017/02/11/a-few-of-my-favorite-things/) [annual](/blog/2018/02/21/a-few-more-favorites/) celebration of my favorite media.

 Like most years, 2018 was a year of change.
-I moved twice (one of which was across the country) with my wonderful partner, made new friends, and worked on exciting new projects at a job I love.
-Living together has brought changes to the way I consume media: fewer old tv shows (requires a higher level of commitment) and more games played on the TV (either via a console or my Steam Link).
+I moved twice (once across the country) with my wonderful partner.
+Living together has brought changes to the way I consume media: there’s a lot less binging old TV shows on my own, and a lot more videogames played on the TV, so my girlfriend can make helpful comments.

 Current events have also left their mark.
-We started _The Americans_ once we were settled in DC [FOOT- It was a toss-up between *The Americans*, *Veep*, and *House of Cards*] and gearing up to watch a tense show about Russian agents infiltrating American government strikes a little close to home these days.
-It's also my first year without a board game section, since that's a hard habit to keep up with while moving a lot and working remotely.
-What hasn't changed though is how much awesome media there is out there.
-It's my pleasure to provide a list of what made the biggest impact on me this calendar year.
+We started _The Americans_ once we were settled in DC, [FOOT- It was a toss-up between *The Americans*, *Veep*, and *House of Cards*] and gearing up to watch a tense show about Russian agents infiltrating American government strikes a little close to home these days.
+This is also my first “favorites” post without a board game section, since they are a hard habit to keep up while moving a lot and working remotely.

+What hasn't changed is how much awesome media there is out there.
+It's my pleasure to produce a list of what made the biggest impact on me this calendar year.

 If it's your first time, here's the lowdown.
 This is a list of the best media I experienced for the first time this year.
-It might not have released this year, but it's new to me.
+It might not have been released this year, but it's new to me.
 It also might not be the objectively best, but it's what I enjoyed the most.
-You might have a different opinion and that's great; you can get your own list.
+You might have a different opinion, and that's great; you can get your own list.
+Each section will begin with a link to the [Airtable](https://airtable.com/invite/r/7A1YRa26) that I used to track my consumption of that media type.
+Each table has slightly different columns, but they all use a unified [rating system](/blog/2018/06/05/on-the-rating-of-media/) out of 4 stars for consistency's sake.
+Check those out if you want to see blurb reviews and everything that didn't make the cut.

 I'm known for many things but brevity in writing is not one of them.
 If you're just curious about my picks, I won't hold it against you.
 You can [jump to the results](#just-the-list).

-For those of you who are still reading, I appreciate it. let's get down to it!
+For those of you who are still reading, let's get down to it!

 READMORE